 Each quarter, LevaData hosts intimate roundtable discussions featuring a mix of thought leaders and Chief Supply Chain Officers (CSCOs) from global manufacturing organizations.
 Each roundtable is focused on a pressing issue that impacts the ability of these CSCOs to push their businesses forward and include discussions on where emerging technologies may be helpful in overcoming these challenges.
 To ensure these events generate candid discussions and opportunities to share experiences, they are not recorded, and the participants are largely anonymous.
 To continue this important conversation beyond this event however, we have captured highlights and key insights from our discussions above.

-If you’re a CSCO that would like to join this community to share your experience and learn from your peers, we’d love to have you.
-Please send an email to firstname.lastname@example.org and we’ll get right back to you.
+If you’re a CSCO that would like to join this community to share your experience and learn from your peers, we’d love to have you, reach out today.

 - Semiconductor Lead Time Updates: Long-Awaited Relief Possibly on the HorizonAfter reviewing the latest semiconductor lead time insights and analytics, LevaData has derived some unique perspectives from customers’ operational and […]

 - Limitless Cost Reductions: Fallacy or Feasible?For those in discrete manufacturing, one of the most widely accepted truths is that continued cost reductions are vital for […]

 - Not Just Another Automotive Industry TransformationThe U.S. automotive industry is a key economic indicator of health and market sustainability; its conjoined relationship with supplier industries creates a […]